hd132506/OSS-3rd-project/DEG.md

 -------------------------------------
  < Development Encouragement Guide >
- Hello deer Developers, we are the g roup of Yushin.
+ Hello dear Developers, we are the g roup of Yushin.
 These days, it is i mportant to notice latest trend.
 We think the most intuitive way is exp